bprzybylski/IB-CS-GeS/content/external-assessment/paper-1/_index.md

 {{< /hint >}}

 {{< hint danger >}}
+The maximum number of marks you can get for Paper 1 depends on the chosen level (70 or 100).
 Your Paper 1 score translates into 40-45% of your final grade, see [grade boundaries]({{< ref "/general-information/grade-boundaries" >}}).
 {{< /hint >}}

 ## Topics vs. marks

-The maximum number of marks you can get for your Paper 1 depends on the chosen level (70 or 100).
 I spent some time going through all the past papers, and analyzed whether there is any regular (more or less) distribution of marks among the topics.
 It seems that there is --- see the summary below.

 ### Standard level